dangrammer/whats-going-on-here-frontend/README.md

 <img
-  src="images/banner.png"
-  alt="Topical banner"
-  width="1350"
-  height="150"
+  src="public/images/banner.png"
+  alt="What's Going On Here? banner" width="1350"
+  height="100"
 />

-Casual app for browsing or submitting images and adding humorous captions.It is a project application done for module 3 of Flatiron School.
+Casual app for browsing or submitting images and adding humorous captions.
+It is a project application done for module 3 of Flatiron School.
 Besides smoothing up existing features, refactoring certain code blocks, and seeking out bugs, the main to-dos are:
   - add custom validation error messages